Use admin services

 Dynamic paths

-Dynamic paths allows to define templated path stems that will by be substitued in the final path resolution:
+Dynamic paths allows to define templated path stems that will by be substituted in the final path resolution:

 "/{user}/{theme}" = "/path/to/{user}/projects/{theme}"